erawn/nod/README.md

 ### NodConfig

-To configure module-level settings for Nod, call `nodConfig()` at the top of a file:
+To configure module-level settings for Nod, call `nodConfig()` at the entry point for your Python program.
+Options are:

 - **filter**: (default ['\<CWD\>/**']) list of paths (as strings) to include in the trace filter.
 Accepts \*, ?, and [] as wildcards